dwweiss/bruteforce/README.md

 ### Conclusion

 The required number of training repetitions is highly problem-specific in regression analysis of measurements.
 There are both examples were a single training is sufficient and examples were multiple training trials are definitely needed.

 Single training of a network configuration on a new dataset can represent a substantial risk of missing an acceptable solution.
 A preference of a particular trainer or activation of the hidden layers has not been found.
+Brute force scanning of the network parameters is therefore recommended.

-The conclusion is the recommendation of 3-5 repetitions of the random initialization of weights for each network configuration.
+The conclusion is the need of 3-5 repetitions of the random initialization of weights for each network configuration if unknown data sets are analyzed.

 ### Installation